ikuhamada/state-doc/utility.rst

 chkinpf
 -------
-This program performs the minimum test of the input file.
+This program performs a very minimum test of the input file.
 ``chkinpf`` also generates a VESTA or XSF file to check the input geometry.

 Usage::